benbogart/Movie-Analysis/README.md

 ## Data

-The following Data was used in this analysis

-The following tables are used from IMDB and the-numbers.com:
+The following data tables were used to answer the questions investigated here.
+The data comes from IMDB and the-numbers.com:
 * tn_movie_budgets
 * imdb_title_principals
 * imdb_title_basics